Benefits of Muscular Strength

 These are the adaptations of the muscles to the stimulus of exercise.

-1. The stronger a muscle becomes, the greater its resistance to stretch and contract against loads resulting from that new strength.
+1. The more potent a muscle becomes, the more excellent its resistance to stretch and contract against loads resulting from that new strength.

-2. The more endurance a muscle develops, the better it is able to withstand fatigue during repeated contractions or during continuous work over an extended period.
-Endurance will depend on the ability of both slow-twitch and fast-twitch fibers within a given muscle group to tolerate lactic acid accumulation and its effects on surrounding tissues such as tendons and aponeuroses (the fibrous connective tissue sheath surrounding whole muscle groups).
+2. The more endurance a muscle develops, the better it can withstand fatigue during repeated contractions or continuous work over an extended period.
+Endurance will depend on both slow-twitch and fast-twitch fibers within a given muscle group to tolerate lactic acid accumulation and its effects on surrounding tissues such as tendons and aponeuroses (the fibrous connective tissue sheath surrounding whole muscle groups).

-A strong endurance component in a particular sport usually reflects the good aerobic capacity for supplying energy needs over a long time frame, together with the well-developed lactic acid tolerance of the muscles themselves.
+A muscular endurance component in a particular sport usually reflects the muscles’ good aerobic capacity for supplying energy needs over a long time frame and well-developed lactic acid tolerance.

 Muscular strength, muscular endurance, and muscle hypertrophy:

-In order to cause hypertrophy, you need to subject a large area of the body’s musculature to sufficient tension over an extended time frame using either heavy resistance or high repetitions with lighter weights.
-This results in systemic changes within the body, including hormonal fluctuations, an increase in muscle glycogen storage, etc.
+To cause hypertrophy, you must subject a large area of the body’s musculature to sufficient tension over an extended time frame using either heavy resistance or high repetitions with lighter weights.
+This results in systemic changes within the body, including hormonal fluctuations, increased muscle glycogen storage, etc.

-b) For muscular endurance, you need to shorten the time period over which tension is applied.
+b) To increase muscular endurance, you need to shorten the period over which tension is applied.
 Since fatigue sets in relatively quickly under most circumstances, very high reps can be used with lighter weights or resistance.

-c) Muscle strength is the least discriminating of the three adaptations because it results in pretty much every fiber within a given muscle group becoming stronger to some extent.
+c) Muscle strength is the least discriminating of the three adaptations because it makes almost every fiber within a given muscle group more vital to some extent.
 This growth range falls somewhere between hypertrophy and muscular endurance on the one side and explosive power on the other side of the spectrum.

 Size and strength: